Fabian Ware: Planning

-Post-war
+Postwar

 Upon the end of the First World War, the IWGC could fully begin work.
 When the war ended, cemeteries were in disarray and many soldiers were still unburied.
 Though it technically was not responsible for burials and Ware's proposals for a 'burial corps' were rejected, in practice the commission was held responsible for making sure all bodies were buried.
 Ware continued to work for the commission, undertaking negotiations with foreign nations and hiring further professionals.

 Building remembrance

 As people would soon begin visiting, the IWGC rushed to make the cemeteries presentable.
 The commission began building experimental cemeteries at Le Tréport, Forceville and Louvencourt in 1918.
 These were complete in early 1920 and were generally positively received, particularly the one at Forceville.
 Various changes were made based on the experimental cemeteries; notably cutting the cost of building cemeteries.
 The commission's work continued rapidly; by April 1920, there had been 128,577 re-interments in France and Belgium and the IWGC was managing 788 cemeteries.
 In March 1920 Ware predicted there would be more than half a million graves in 1,200 cemeteries in France and Belgium.
 Charles Holden was made a fourth principal architect that year.

 Herbert Ellison managed most of the IWGC's business as Ware handled political issues.
 Ware was considered one of the faces of the commission, and gave annual Remembrance Day addresses to the United Kingdom to urge against future wars.
 He also had a film made, gave lectures, and organised photographic exhibits about the IWGC's work.
 At the Imperial War Conference in June 1918 it was agreed to make funding for the commission proportional to the number of soldiers each nation had lost based on figures submitted by Ware.
 The United Kingdom funded the vast majority of the commission's work – around 80%.
 His £10 figure had become standard reckoning, and in November 1918 the IWCG created a finance committee.
 In May and June 1919, Ware argued that the IWGC should be made independent of HM Treasury, which was observing the commission's finances, and this largely occurred after a meeting on 20 June.